Educational Requirements

 Fees

-The cost of education to become a science writer in India can vary widely depending on the type of institution, course, and location.
+The cost of education to become a science writer in India can vary widely depending on the type of institution, course level, and specialization.
 Here's a general overview:

 -